Gloria Steinem: Early activism (1968–1976)

 In 1968, Steinem signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 The following year, her article "After Black Power, Women's Liberation" brought her to national fame as a feminist leader.
-As such she campaigned for the Equal Rights Amendment, testifying before the Senate Judiciary Committee in its favor in 1970.
+As such she campaigned for the Equal Rights Amendment, testifying before the U.S. Senate Judiciary Committee in its favor in 1970.
 That same year she published her essay on a utopia of gender equality, "What It Would Be Like If Women Win", in Time magazine.

-On July 10, 1971, Steinem was one of more than three hundred women who founded the National Women's Political Caucus (NWPC), including such notables as Bella Abzug, Betty Friedan, Shirley Chisholm, and Myrlie Evers-Williams.
+On July 10, 1971, Steinem was one of more than three hundred women who founded the National Women's Political Caucus (NWPC), also including such notables as Bella Abzug, Betty Friedan, Shirley Chisholm, and Myrlie Evers-Williams.
 As a co-convener of the Caucus, she delivered the speech "Address to the Women of America", stating in part:

 This is no simple reform.
 It really is a revolution.
 Sex and race because they are easy and visible differences have been the primary ways of organizing human beings into superior and inferior groups and into the cheap labor on which this system still depends.
 We are talking about a society in which there will be no roles other than those chosen or those earned.
 We are really talking about humanism.

 In 1972, she ran as a delegate for Shirley Chisholm in New York, but lost.
-In March of the following year, she addressed the first national conference of Stewardesses for Women's Rights, which she continued to support throughout its existence.
-Stewardesses for Women's Rights folded in the spring of 1976.
+In March of the following year, she addressed the first national conference of Stewardesses for Women's Rights, which she continued to support until it folded in the spring of 1976.

 Steinem, who grew up reading Wonder Woman comics, was also a key player in the restoration of Wonder Woman's powers and traditional costume, which were restored in issue #204 (January–February 1973).
-Steinem, offended that the most famous female superhero had been depowered, had placed Wonder Woman (in costume) on the cover of the first issue of Ms. (1972)—Warner Communications, DC Comics' owner, was an investor—which also contained an appreciative essay about the character.
-In doing so, however, Steinem forced the firing of Samuel R. Delany who had taken over scripting duties with issue #202.
-Delany was supposed to write a six-issue story arc, which would culminate in a battle over an abortion clinic where Wonder Woman was to defend women trying to use their services, a critical feminist issue at the time.
-The story outlines and the work already done on the issues was scrapped, something that Steinem was not aware of and made no attempt to rectify.
+Steinem, offended that the most famous female superhero had been depowered, had placed Wonder Woman (in costume) on the cover of the first issue of Ms. (1972)—Warner Communications, DC Comics' owner, was also an investor in Ms.—which also contained an appreciative essay about the character.
+In doing so, Steinem forced the firing of Samuel R. Delany who had taken over scripting duties with issue #202.
+Delany was supposed to write a six-issue story arc, which would culminate in a battle over an abortion clinic where Wonder Woman was to defend women trying to use their services.
+The story outlines and the work already done on the issues were scrapped, something that Steinem was not aware of and made no attempt to rectify.

 In 1976, the first women-only Passover seder was held in Esther M. Broner's New York City apartment and led by Broner, with 13 women attending, including Steinem.